istio/istio.io/content/en/docs/ops/security/root-transition/index.md

 description: Learn how to extend the lifetime of the Istio self-signed root certificate.
 weight: 90
 keywords: [security, PKI, certificate, Citadel]
-aliases:
-    - /help/ops/security/root-transition
 ---

 Istio self-signed certificates have historically had a 1 year default lifetime.
 If you are using Istio self-signed certificates, you need to schedule regular root transitions before they expire.
-An expiration of a root certificate may lead to an unexpected cluster-wide outage.
+The expiration of a root certificate may lead to an unexpected cluster-wide outage.

 {{< tip >}}
 We strongly recommend you rotate root keys and root certificates annually as a security best practice.
-We will send out instructions for root key/cert rotation as a follow-up.
 {{< /tip >}}

 To evaluate the lifetime remaining for your root certificate, please refer to the first step in the